eliminmax/eambfc/README.md

 * [x] add a command-line argument to continue on if a source file fails to build
 * [x] add a command-line argument to disable deletion of failed files
   * [x] write headers if an instruction fails to compile and that option is set

-#### In Progress

-* [ ] address portability issues - this one will be particularly difficult.
+* [x] address portability issues
-  * compiled programs may not be portable, but
-  * specific portability issues:
   * [x] writing Ehdr and Phdr structs and using their sizes should be avoided
-      * struct alignment/padding is not portable.
   * [x] ensure multi-byte values are written in an endian-agnostic manner.
   * [x] Bundle `elf.h` - its not always available on POSIX+C99 systems
-    * [ ] replace the Makefile with a better, more portable one
+  * [x] replace the Makefile with a better, more portable one

+#### In Progress

 * [ ] support printing multiple error messages

 #### Planned